felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 ![Webots screenshot with e-puck](../Lab2/Webots_screenshot_with_e-puck.png)
 ###### Figure 1.
 Webots screenshot with the world “e-puck_botstudio_with_floor_sensors.wbt”.

-3- You will need to make changes to the file, so you have to **save the sample world with a different name** on a folder of your choice.
+3- You will need to make changes to the file, but Webots will not allow you to save changes to the sample world.
+To be able to do it, first **save the sample world with a different name** on a folder of your choice.

+4- **Create a new robot controller in Python** and call it "test_sensors".

-4- Write a simple program to **investigate the values returned by the floor sensors** when the robot is over the white floor and over the black line.
-You can use the print function to show the sensor values in the Webots console. _More information about how to read the ground sensors is given below._
+5- Copy the code from [this script](../Lab2/test_sensors.py) into your `test_sensors.py` controller.
+Run it to **investigate the values returned by the ground sensors** when the robot is over the white floor and over the black line.
+While running the simulation, you can click the robot and move it to different positions of the field using the arrows. _More information about how to read the ground sensors is given below._

+6- Adjust the script to **investigate the values returned by the proximity sensors and encoders** under different conditions.
+To test the proximity sensors, you can move the robot manually.
+But to test the encoders, you must change the motor speeds.

-5- **Test the motor speeds** to determine how fast the robot should run and turn in order to follow the line.
+7- Change the motor speeds to **investigate how fast the robot can run and turn** in order to follow the line.

-6- **Create a new controller in Python and implement a line-following behavior** using what you learned from the steps above.
-You can use the state machine shown in Figure 2 as reference.
+8- Now, use the test_sensors code as a template and **create a new controller to implement the line-following behavior based on the finite-state machine** shown in Figure 2.

-7- Finally, **add one extra state to stop the robot when no line is detected**.

 ![Line-follower state machine](../Lab2/line-following_state_machine.png)
 ###### Figure 2.
-A state machine diagram that implements a line-follower behavior.
+A state machine diagram that implements a simple line-follower behavior.

+9- Finally, **add one extra state to make the robot run backwards when no line is detected**.

 ## Ground sensors